mercybassey/k8s-log-collector/ReadME.md

 2. Deploy the CronJob:

-Create a Kubernetes manifest file and ensuring all environment variables are correctly set:
+Create a Kubernetes manifest file and ensure all environment variables are correctly set:

 ```yaml
 apiVersion: batch/v1